SpartanEngineer/godot3-dodge-haskell/README.md

 Example of converting the YourFirstGame godot tutorial to Haskell with godot-haskell library.

+You can find the original tutorial here: https://docs.godotengine.org/en/3.2/getting_started/step_by_step/your_first_game.html

 # Quick Start

 1. Build the Haskell library